-This article explains how to set up SAML-based single sign-on (SSO) for BlueConic users via Azure Active Directory (ADD).
-There are two dimensions to enabling SSO for BlueConic through Azure: First you enable the SAML authorization inside Azure and gather information for the second step, configuring SSO in your BlueConic tenant.
+This article explains how to set up SAML-based single sign-on (SSO) for BlueConic users via Azure Active Directory (AAD).

-Note: In order to activate Azure AD SSO for your BlueConic tenant, please contact your BlueConic Customer Success Manager or our support department first with the request to prepare your tenant.
+Note: In order to activate single sign-on for Azure AD (or for ADFS Active Directory Federation Service) for your BlueConic tenant, contact your BlueConic Customer Success Manager or our support department first with the request to prepare your tenant.
 Wait until after confirmation before executing the setup procedures on this page.

 Before you begin